 - Senior Managers Regime: approvals

-- Solvency II approvals and MA rule permission
+- Solvency II approvals and rule permissions

 - Structural reform approvals